Dynamics of magnetoviscous warped discs around compact objects

-In the case of primary-sourced rotation, \cite{nk12} argue that viscous torques cannot override the LT torque if the warp exceeds a critical amplitude, leading to fragmentations into precessing rings within the disc mid-plane.
-Precessional grinding between these rings leads to the eventual loss of their angular momentum such that the gas then falls quasi-radially onto the host object, increasing $\dot{M}$ relative to a quiescent state \citep{nix12}.
+In the case of primary-sourced rotation, \citet{nk12} argue that viscous torques cannot override the LT torque if the warp exceeds a critical amplitude, leading to fragmentations into precessing rings within the disc mid-plane.
+Precessional grinding between these rings leads to the eventual loss of their angular momentum such that the gas then falls quasi-radially onto the host object, increasing $\dot{M}$ relative to a quiescent state \cite{nix12}.
 An illustration of how warp and precessional grinding may manifest within a tilted disc is provided in Figure~\ref{fig:schematic}.

 Either way, such an analysis -- revisited via a hydrodynamic description in Sec.~\ref{sec:hydro} -- only indicates the physical parameters under which a break may occur.
 It does not, however, identify the radial position, which is important to quantify if one wishes to estimate the amount of mass that may be contained in a broken region that may eventually contribute to a brightening episode (see Sec.~\ref{sec:astro}).